 Prurigo of pregnancy

-Symptoms of prurigo of pregnancy include tiny, itchy bumps resembling insect bites and are typically caused by pregnancy-induced immune system changes.
-Prurigo of pregnancy can affect women throughout their pregnancy, with symptoms often worsening daily.
+Symptoms of prurigo of pregnancy include tiny, itchy bumps resembling insect bites and are typically caused by pregnancy-induced changes to the immune system.
+Prurigo of pregnancy can affect women throughout their pregnancy, with symptoms often getting worse day by day.

-This condition can take several months to resolve, even extending into the postpartum period.
+This condition can take several months to resolve, even extending beyond the delivery date.

-Pemphigoid gestationis is an autoimmune disorder which typically appears during the second or third trimesters, or in the time frame immediately following childbirth in some cases.
+Pemphigoid gestationis is an autoimmune disorder that typically appears during the second or third trimester, or, in some cases, in the time immediately following childbirth.

 Symptoms of this condition include blisters on the abdomen or other parts of the body.
-This condition increases - although only slightly - the risk for preterm birth or birth of a small baby.
+This condition slightly increases the risk for preterm birth or a small baby.

 Intrahepatic cholestasis of pregnancy

-Intrahepatic cholestasis of pregnancy (ICP) is a pregnancy-induced liver condition characterized by severe itching without the presence of a rash.
-Itching is typically present on the palms of the hands, soles of the feet or trunk of the body, occurring in the third trimester.
+Intrahepatic cholestasis of pregnancy (ICP) is a pregnancy-induced liver condition that appears in the third trimester.
+It is characterized by severe itching without the presence of a rash.
+Itching is typically present on the palms of the hands, soles of the feet, or trunk of the body.

-Symptoms of ICP generally resolve within the first few days following birth.
-However, ICP also increases a woman's risk of preterm labor and fetal demise.
+Symptoms of ICP generally resolve within the first few after birth.
+However, ICP also increases the risk of preterm labor and fetal death.

-Speak with your healthcare provider if you are experiencing any unusual, concerning or worsening skin conditions; seek advice before starting treatment modalities.
+Speak with your healthcare provider if you are experiencing any unusual, concerning, or worsening skin conditions.
+Seek advice before starting treatment.